sses79/DesignPatternsPHP/Tim.md

 #### Strategy
 To separate strategies and to enable fast switching between them.
 -  sorting a list of objects, one strategy by date, the other by id
+#### TemplateMethod
+let subclasses of this abstract template "finish" the behavior of an algorithm
+-  well-suited for framework libraries
+-  How to test an abstract template method with PHPUnit.
+#### Visitor
+outsource operations on objects to other objects.
+- `Role::accept`